 It is thought that the interior is decorated with more than 400 kg of gold leaf.
 It also contains the catacombs where remains of Franciscan friars and some dignitaries of the city are buried.

-What are your favorite things to do in Porto?
+What are your favourite things to do in Porto?

-Check best places to visit in Porto by Lonely Planet, if you have already visit Porto tell us what you liked more in the comments below.
+Did you have already visited Porto?
+Tell us what you liked more in the comments below.

 The historic center of Porto it's now been renovated.
 Owners of buildings in the historic center must adhere to strict guidelines before renovating.